Can Betta fish live with others? The answer: it’s complicated.

 Otocinclus catfish: These tiny catfish are calm and won’t attract your Bettas attention.

 As an added bonus they’re algae eating champions.
 A group of them will keep your aquarium glass squeaky clean.
 Go for at least 5 so they can feel safe.
-More is better!
+But, more is better.

 Warning: Otocinclus can be pretty fragile and quite shy.
 If you don’t have much fishkeeping experience, it’s best you go for a different species on this list.